Beginning and evolution

 Old Julfa, once an Armenian mercantile town in the Ottoman Empire, faced a significant upheaval during the war between the Ottoman Turks and Safavid Persians in 1604-1605.
 Shah Abbas I of the Safavid Empire relocated the Armenian population of Julfa and nearby areas to his capital, Isfahan.
 There, he allotted them one quarter of the city, giving rise to "New Julfa."

+New Julfa’s Armenians thrived as merchants and businessmen, achieving prosperity and playing a vital role in the development of global trade and economy.
+Their advanced trading network crisscrossed the world’s oceans, empires and kingdoms, spanning from Europe, Southeast Asia to India to many centers in Europe, and to North America.
 New Julfans built a network based on trust, conducting trade with reliable individuals.
 Commen da contracts exemplify this trust, wherein a merchant capitalist and an agent, representing the merchant, formed a mutual agreement.
 Agents would be away for extended periods, working on behalf of the merchant.
 Upon their return, profits were divided, with agents receiving 25 percent and merchants 75 percent.
 This arrangement allowed agents to establish a reputable image within the community, where trust was a fundamental value.

 Source: Dr. Sebouh Aslanian, Professor of Modern History at UCLA, “From the Indian Ocean to the Mediterranean: The Global Trade Networks of Armenian Merchants from New Julfa”

-EVOLUTION OF 300+ YEARS OLD NEW JULFA TO DIGITAL JULFA OF THE 21ST CENTURY
+EVOLUTION OF 300+ YEARS OLD NEW JULFA